 One year, many caterpillars appeared.
 They prepared chrysalises all over the place- on the trellis, the side of the house, on the Black Locust tree, and in all the clothes I hung on the line.
 I did not realize the caterpillars created them and started sweeping them off the trellis.

 Many, many butterflies stayed on the tree and kept beating their wings creating a soft vibrating sound.
 I have no proof but I was sure they were the reason the tree grew all of its leaves as quickly as it did.
-When the leaves came, the butterflies left.
+When the leaves grew past budding, the butterflies left.
 That happened in 1997 or 1998 and hadn't happened since.